Active-Learning-as-a-Service: An Automatic and Efficient MLOps System for Data-Centric AI: System Evaluation

 \subsection{ALaaS Characterization}

 We further benchmark our ALaaS with different system settings.
 The first experiment is to evaluate different AL strategies re-implemented in our system.
-The second experiment explores the batch size's impact on system efficiency.
+The second experiment explores the system efficiency on different batch sizes.
+The third experiment evaluates the proposed AL strategy auto-selection procedure with an early-stopping algorithm.